Wagamundi/Enderchest/README.md

-# Enderchest
+# Enderchest Plugin
-A cheap Minecraft Enderchest Plugin I wrote last year.
-(German)
+A simple Enderchest Plugin for Minecraft Paper/Bukkit/Spigot

+## Commands
+  - /ec
+  - /enderchest
+  - /echest

+## Download:
+The `.jar`-File of the Plugin is in this Repository.

+## License

+RSAN is dual-licensed under Apache-2.0 and MIT.